I’ve been offering financial advice professionally for many decades. I’m also a millionaire several times over.

 9. When it comes to information, less can be more

 About 15 years ago, I put about $2,000 into Apple stock.
 I sold half of it a few years ago, then sold a little more last year.
-But as I write this, my remaining shares are worth about $300,000.
+But as I write this, my remaining shares are worth hundreds of thousands of dollars.

 Had I been watching financial news every day and reacting to pundits and market gyrations, I’d have sold it all long ago and been kicking myself today.

-If you want to be rich, buy into high quality stocks and hold on to them for long periods of time.
-If you want to kick yourself, buy into high quality stocks, then sell them at the drop of a hat based on something or someone you saw on air or online.
+If you want to be rich, buy into high-quality stocks and hold on to them for long periods of time.
+If you want to kick yourself, buy into high-quality stocks, then sell them at the drop of a hat based on something or someone you saw or read.

 10. Time isn’t money, money is time

-Whoever said “Time is money” had it backwards.
+Whoever said “Time is money” had it backward.
 Time is the one nonrenewable resource you have.
 Once your time is up, it’s up.